hhvm/user-documentation/guides/hack/03-expressions-and-operators/13-list.md

 `list()` is special syntax for unpacking tuples.
 It looks like a function, but it isn't one.
-It can be used in positions where you would assign into.
+It can be used in positions that you would assign into.

 @@ list-examples/basic-tuple-assignment.php @@